sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(() => postOrderStatus(0)).not.toThrowError() -->

+This code is building an array with information about orders in an online shop.
 There are 120 lines between the first condition and its `else` block, and the main return value is somewhere inside the three levels of conditions.

 Let’s untangle this spaghetti monster: